KaranMeghe/sass-landing-page/README.md

 ## What i learned from this project??
 - This Project Was good learning experince for me
 - I learned how to make Hamburger menu with help of css and Js
+- Also learn how to apply media queries for mobile devices

 ### It took almost 4hrs to get complete these project